tlienart/LiveServer.jl/docs/src/man/functionalities.md

 which will make the content of the folder available to be viewed in a browser.

-You can specify the port that the server should listen to (default is `8000`) as well as the directory to serve if not the current one.
+You can specify the port that the server should listen to (default is `8000`) as well as the directory to serve (if not the current one) as keyword arguments.
-There is also a `verbose` argument if you want to see messages being displayed on file changes and connections.
+There is also a `verbose` keyword-argument if you want to see messages being displayed on file changes and connections.

-More interestingly, you can specify the `filewatcher` which allows to define what will trigger the messages to the client and ultimately cause the active browser tabs to reload.
+More interestingly, you can optionally specify the `filewatcher` (the only regular argument) which allows to define what will trigger the messages to the client and ultimately cause the active browser tabs to reload.
 By default, it is file modifications that will trigger page reloads but you may want to write your own file watcher to perform additional actions upon file changes or trigger browser reload differently.

 See the section on [Extending LiveServer](@ref) for more informations.